dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Terrain

-Wether to include Terrain when rendering shadowmaps.
+Whether to include Terrain when rendering shadowmaps.

 >Default: true